Fragile global supply chains with no end in sight: Ship jam off Shanghai – Image: Xpert.Digital / topae & PeskyMonkey|Shutterstock.com

-German industry is bracing for potentially serious consequences due to a ship jam in the world's largest container port in Shanghai
+German industry is bracing for potentially serious consequences due to a shipping congestion at the world's largest container port in Shanghai

-Many cargo and container ships are jammed in front of the port of the Chinese metropolis Shanghai.
-This is shown by the graphic based on a current map section from Fleetmon, an online tracking portal for ships.
-The reason for the traffic jam is the hard lockdown that the Chinese government has imposed on the city.
-The port employees are also affected by this, which is why the largest port in the world currently has to make do with significantly fewer staff.
+Many cargo and container ships are backed up outside the port of the Chinese metropolis of Shanghai.
+This is shown in the graphic based on a current map excerpt from Fleetmon, an online tracking portal for ships.
+The reason for the congestion is the strict lockdown imposed on the city by the Chinese government.
+This also affects port employees, which is why the world's largest port is currently operating with significantly fewer staff.

-German industry is bracing for potentially serious consequences due to a ship jam in the world's largest container port in Shanghai.
-Industry President Siegfried Russwurm told the German Press Agency in Berlin: “German industry fears disrupted production processes in the coming weeks.
-Industries that rely on raw material or component deliveries as well as the shipping of their finished products via sea transport are particularly affected.”
+German industry is bracing for potentially serious consequences due to a shipping bottleneck at Shanghai, the world's largest container port.
+Industry president Siegfried Russwurm told the German Press Agency in Berlin: "German industry fears disruptions to production processes in the coming weeks.
+Those sectors most affected are those that rely on deliveries of raw materials or components, as well as the shipment of their finished products by sea."

-In terms of container throughput, the port in Shanghai is the largest port in the world.
-47 million TEU (Twenty-foot Equivalent Unit, a unit of measurement for container sizes) were handled there last year.
-The largest European port is in Rotterdam - 15.3 million TEU were handled there.
-In Germany, the port of Hamburg recorded the largest volume of goods handled.
-Around 111 million tons of goods were handled there in 2021.
-This puts the port of Hamburg well ahead of the ports of Bremerhaven and Wilhelmshaven.
-The graphic below provides an overview of the largest cargo ports in the world.
+Measured by container throughput, the Port of Shanghai is the world's largest port.
+47 million TEU (Twenty-foot Equivalent Unit, a unit of measurement for container size) were handled there last year.
+The largest European port is Rotterdam, which handled 15.3 million TEU.
+In Germany, the Port of Hamburg recorded the highest cargo throughput, handling approximately 111 million tons of goods in 2021.
+This puts the Port of Hamburg significantly ahead of the ports of Bremerhaven and Wilhelmshaven.
+The graphic below provides an overview of the world's largest cargo ports.

-Fleetmon uses the ships' Automatic Identification Systems (AIS) signals to display traffic volume.
-These are used in shipping to exchange navigation data via radio.
-Every ship over 20m must broadcast an AIS signal.
-It sends, among other things, nickname, ship type, GPS position, dimensions and similar data.
+Fleetmon uses Automatic Identification System (AIS) signals from ships to display traffic volume.
+These signals are used in shipping to exchange navigation data via radio.
+Every ship over 20 meters in length is required to transmit an AIS signal.
+This signal includes call sign, ship type, GPS position, dimensions, and similar data.

 English Version: China | Fragile global supply chains and no end in sigh - ship congestion off Shanghai